 A bad fall can be life-altering for an older adult – from broken hips that impair mobility to a traumatic brain injury that could cause irreparable damage.
 Unfortunately, the threat of falls is all too prevalent for older adults.
 The risk of falling only rises for those who are 75 and older.
 There are plenty of things you can do to help prevent an older adult from falling.
-Here are some key steps to help your loved one avoid falling.

 1. Exercise! - Exercise programs should include balance and strengthening to be effective in reducing falls risk.
 Exercises involve using resistance to build muscle bulk and bones and can include use of weights, therapy bands, or your own bodyweight as resistance..